raeland/cse341-SuperHeros/README.md

 Clone the repository and create a branch: git checkout -b [ nameOfBranch ]

-Before you work in your branch of this repository:
+Before you work in your branch of this repository ALWAYS: git pull
-ALWAYS
-git pull